Special Lagrangians, Lagrangian mean curvature flow and the Gibbons-Hawking ansatz: Introduction

 In Calabi--Yau manifolds, which are K\"ahler and Ricci-flat, there is a distinguished class of submanifolds known as special Lagrangians, which are important in mathematics and theoretical physics, particularly in relation to Mirror Symmetry.
 Special Lagrangians are Lagrangian and calibrated, thus volume-minimizing in their homology class.
 Therefore, special Lagrangians are of significant interest from both the symplectic and Riemannian viewpoints.
 A central question is whether or not a Lagrangian admits a (unique) special Lagrangian in its Hamiltonian isotopy class.
 From the variational perspective, this is related to the existence and uniqueness of a volume-minimizer in the given class of Lagrangians.
 Answering this question is also crucial for the construction of putative enumerative invariants for Calabi--Yau manifolds (see e.g.~\cite{JoyceCounting}).

 Loosely speaking, under Mirror Symmetry, Lagrangians are conjectured to correspond to holomorphic connections on a complex bundle and special Lagrangians to Hermitian--Yang--Mills connections.
-Motivated by this, together with the Hitchin--Kobayashi correspondence between Hermitian--Yang--Mills connections and stable bundles, Thomas \cite{Thomas} conjectured that a unique special Lagrangian exists in a given Hamiltonian isotopy class of Lagrangians if and only if a certain stability condition holds.
+Motivated by this, together with the Donaldson--Uhlenbeck--Yau theorem relating Hermitian--Yang--Mills connections and stable bundles, Thomas \cite{Thomas} conjectured that a unique special Lagrangian exists in a given Hamiltonian isotopy class of Lagrangians if and only if a certain stability condition holds.
 This conjecture recasts the challenging nonlinear PDE problem for existence of special Lagrangians into an alternative topological question of stability of a Hamiltonian isotopy class of Lagrangians.

 Given that special Lagrangians are volume-minimizing, a natural approach to studying them is to use the gradient flow for the volume functional, namely the mean curvature flow.
 In fact, mean curvature flow in Calabi--Yau manifolds preserves the Lagrangian condition \cite{Smoczyk}, leading to the notion of Lagrangian mean curvature flow, whose critical points are special Lagrangians.
 Given the success of Hermitian--Yang--Mills flow in studying the existence problem for Hermitian--Yang--Mills connections, together with the Mirror Symmetry considerations discussed above, Thomas--Yau \cite{ThomasYau} conjectured that certain stability conditions for a Hamiltonian isotopy class of a given Lagrangian should imply the long-time existence and convergence of Lagrangian mean curvature flow starting at the given Lagrangian.
 Moreover, the flow should converge to the unique special Lagrangian from the original Thomas conjecture.
 This motivates studying the relationship between the stability conditions in the Thomas--Yau conjecture and the behaviour of the Lagrangian mean curvature flow, particularly in light of the ground-breaking work of Neves \cite{NevesSingularities}, which shows that finite-time singularities form in the flow for any Hamiltonian isotopy class.
 It is further conjectured that there is a deeper connection between Lagrangian mean curvature flow and stability, namely to Bridgeland stability conditions on Fukaya categories \cite{JoyceConjectures}.